run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/link-activity-to-service-contract.md

         It's necessary in all of the above activities to link a flow to this activity, otherwise it'll not be possible to register a service request solicitação de serviço.
-To do so, simply in the "Service Flow" area, click on "Add" and select the workflow that matches the scenario and click on "Save"
+To do so, simply in the "Service Flow" area, click on "Add" and select the tracker that matches the scenario and click on "Save"

      -  **Unavailability Cost**: Inform the cost per hour, what the organization